tunagencSU/DSA-210-Term-Project/README.md

 | Train–Test gap | — | 0.068 (no overfitting) |
 | OOB R² (log-space) | — | 0.845 |

-The Test R² of 0.88 is above my 0.85 target.
-The Train–Test gap of 0.068 is well below the 0.10 threshold, and the OOB score backs up that the model is not overfit.
-The total prediction deviation across all of 2025 is +5.3%, so the model is slightly optimistic in aggregate but not systematically biased.
+Our Test R² is 0.88, successfully passing the target 0.85.
+Also the gap between the training and test scores is very low confirming that the model is not overfitting.
+In the year 2025, the total estimations were about 5.3% higher than the actual data.
+This shows the model is a bit optimistic but accurate and unbiased at general."

 ### Cross-validation results